 It doesn't have to be that way though.
 Today, you can kit your new PC out with a full suite of essential software without paying a penny.
 You don't have to sacrifice quality, either – these programs are all packed with features comparable with their paid-for counterparts.

 Windows 10 comes with its own security software in the form of Windows Defender.
 It’s a capable program, but not without a few limitations.
 Perhaps the most important of these is its sheer popularity; if nobody opts for a third-party program and Defender gains a monopoly on the antivirus market, it will become the number one target for criminals, putting millions of people at increased risk.
-It’s also lighter on features than many other free antivirus suites, including our preferred option – Avira Free Antivirus.
+It’s also lighter on features than many other free antivirus suites, including our preferred option – BitDefender Antivirus Free Edition.

-Backup: EaseUS ToDo Backup
+Backup software: EaseUS ToDo Backup Free

 The only defence against such misfortune is a good backup routine, and EaseUS Todo Backup Free is a brilliant free program that makes a potentially dreary chore incredibly straightforward.